 How to read CMIs

 Consumer Medicine Information (CMI) leaflets provide information about the medicine you are taking.
-Learn more about where to find your CMI and how to use it.
+Here's how to use them.

 Medicine and side effects